-This is a one-year full time programme oﬀering an introduction to the theory and practice of social studies and psychology aiming to increase awareness of the practical applications of social and psychological theory.
+This is a one-year full time programme oﬀering an introduction to the theory and practice of social studies and psychology.

 Students will have a solid knowledge base for further studies in many vocational areas within the caring professions at degree level.

 If you complete a QQI major award with Kerry College, you may use your results to progress to third level (University, Technological University or Institute of Technology).
 You should check individual university websites for specific entry criteria for courses.

 There is a separate section on the CAO application for applying using your QQI results from Kerry College in the same way you use your Leaving Certificate results.
 You may also apply under the QQI Higher Education Links Scheme (HELS).
 A limited number of places are available each year.